 Getting to Chiang Rai

-Chiang Rai is about an hour away from Thailand’s border to Myanmar and China.
+Chiang Rai is about an hour away from Thailand’s border with Myanmar and China.
 The area is also known as the Golden Triangle, an area well-known for the growing of opium (hence, the fascinating stories of drug lords and gangsters in the last few decades).
-The area is also where the Kayan people (Long Neck Tribe) resides.
-Today, the Long Neck Karen Village is no longer “authentic”, the few huts and houses are built for tourists and with Long Neck women sitting outside of the house as a display.
+The area is also where the Kayan people (Long Neck Tribe) reside.
+Today, the Long Neck Karen Village is no longer “authentic”, the few huts and houses are built for tourists, and Long Neck women sitting outside of the house as a display.
 While visitors may not spend a fortune buying their handmade handicrafts, the village makes good money from the rather expensive entrance fee.
 Tourists’ reactions toward the Long Neck Village are diverse: some are skeptical about the worthiness of visiting there, and some are interested in taking pictures of these fascinating tribal women.

-All of these may be a little bit bizarre, or even “dangerous”, you have nothing to worry about if you are getting around to the book.
+All of these may be a little bit bizarre, or even “dangerous”, but you have nothing to worry about if you are getting around to the book.
 Chiang Rai is only a small town with a small night market.
 Apart from the Long Neck Karen Village, Chiang Rai is a place where visitors could see some serious Thai contemporary art.
 There are two must-sees places on this matter and oddly enough, the color scheme of these two sites is quite the extreme opposite.

 The Black House – a museum that displays various eerie artifacts about death

 Getting to the Black House would be tricky since the site is not served by convenient public transportation.
 Therefore, I hired a tuk-tuk driver to take me from the home-stay to both sites (which are in opposite directions) and it takes about 30-45 minutes to get to the Black House.